Facundo-prog/automatic_backup_script/README.md

 ### Or if the backup disk is the installation disk:

-Enter in folder cofigured of script backup-files.sh:
+Enter the folder configured for the script backup-files.sh:

     cd /backup-files